 ;; ANSWER SECTION: hobo.house.
 300 IN A 188.8.131.52 hobo.house.
 300 IN A 184.108.40.206

 If you happen to have these ports listening on localhost for something else then you can modify the pi-hole script and remove the local port mappings.
+Otherwise you can also use this container as an external service offering DNS and the HTTP interface.

 At any point you can access a console in your docker container via: